Goway Destination Specialists Return from Rome and the Mediterranean

 Goway Europe specialists Julia Arbuckle and Marielle Mantele recently embarked on a 7-day Western Mediterranean cruise on Norwegian Cruise Lines, starting with 2 pre-nights in the eternal city, Rome!

 Tell us a bit about where you went, and why it meant so much to you?

 Marielle: While I’ve been in the travel industry for over 10 years, selling Europe, this in fact was my very first time in Italy and cruising the Mediterranean.
-Selling the product is very different to experiencing it first-hand.
-Although I do a lot of research, that first personal experience is just amazing.
-One practical thing I learned the value of the ‘skip the line’ products we offer.
+Selling the product is very different from experiencing it first-hand.
+Although I do a lot of research, that first-person experience is just amazing.
+One practical thing I learned was the value of the ‘skip-the-line products we offer.
 The ‘regular’ lines (and this was not even during peak season) for many attractions in Rome are crazy.
 The cost really isn’t much higher, but for the traveler, the benefits can be huge.

 What cities did you visit?